Hypercub3/Bookmarklets/Random Color Highlighter using HSLA.md

 ```
 The color generation logic generates a random pastel color using the HSLA color model.
 The hue is randomly selected from 0 to 359 degrees, while saturation is set to 100% and lightness to 50%, with an alpha value of 0.3 for transparency.
 This ensures that the highlight color is vibrant yet soft enough to be visible on both light and dark backgrounds.

+## Prompt Specification

+make a bookmarklet that highlights all of the terms matching the selected text.
+If no text is selected prompt the user to enter a term to highlight
+* allow for multiple highlighted terms with different colors
+* allow for highlighting the same term in a different color when the bookmark is clicked again.
+Removing the current highlights for that term and reapply a newly generated color
+* make it case insensitive
+* preserve selected text after a term is highlighted so that the user can repeatedly click the bookmarklet to select different colors.

+use the following color selection logic:

+// Generate a random hue (0-359)
+var hue = Math.floor(Math.random() * 360);

+// Create a pastel color using opacity
+// Use HSLA with full saturation and lightness, but with opacity to create pastel effect
+var pastel = 'hsla(' + hue + ', 100%, 50%, 0.3)';